Why Long-Form Content is King in 2022 (And How to Write It)

 Naturally, search engines favor the kinds of content that users prefer.
 The next step is to re-evaluate how the creation and distribution of valuable content is aligning with the needs of your users.

-3 Long-Form Content Tips (In a Timely Fashion)
+3 Long-Form Content Writing Tips In a Timely Fashion

 If you have a lean team and a typical editorial content calendar to keep up with, you might hesitate to create long-form content because of the time commitment.
 When you’re used to writing much shorter articles, the shift to publishing long-form content on a regular basis might set you back.